Thanhoanh/Vistral-V/README.md

 - Version 2: Pretrain with ShareGPT4V + WIT dataset.
 Dataset size for version 2 is around 340k samples.

 We use the [multilingual SigLIP](https://huggingface.co/google/siglip-base-patch16-256-multilingual) model instead of CLIP in LLaVA because the ability to understand Vietnamese and features from SigLIP is much better than CLIP.

-In addition to changing the data for the pretrain, we also made adjustments to match the device's existing VRAM amount of 40Gb GPU VRAM: **adjust the batch size and scale down the learning rate**.

 You can refer to the recipes we used for 2 versions here.